Sight Reading Music

-"Sightreading" means “to play at first sight.”
-It's important that pianists be able to play music well the first time they encounter it.
-This is a skill that must be developed early on in a pianists journey and maintained throughout.
+“Sight reading music” means “to play at first sight.”
+It is crucial that pianists be able to play music well the first time they encounter it.
+Sight reading music is a skill that must be developed early on in a pianist’s journey and maintained throughout.

-I provide my students with sight-reading books that contain songs designed to only be played once.
-The student plays the song, then moves on.
-That simple.
+I provide my students with sight reading music books that contain songs designed only to be played once.
+The student plays the song, then moves on—that simple.
 There is no studying, no learning, no rehearsing.
 Just a quick play-through and on to the next piece of music.
-Playing through 4 or 5 short songs each day usually keeps the sight-readers eyes sharp.
+Playing through four or five short songs each day will keep the sight-reader’s eyes sharp.

-Of course there are special technique "secrets" involved that allow a pianist to excel.
-I normally recommend early sight-readers begin by reading the letter names out loud.
-This improves note recognition and is a key element in being able to sight read.
-I also recommend they scan the song for dynamics and name them out loud, so that they are easier to remember while playing for the first time.
-Fingering is crucial so I have the students name the fingering out loud and note any changes to it throughout the piece.
-These three “secrets” give the student building blocks for success.
+I also recommend they scan the song for dynamics and name them out loud so that they are easier to remember while playing for the first time.
+Fingering also is crucial.
+So I have the students name the fingering aloud and note any changes throughout the piece.
+These three “secrets” give the student the building blocks for success.

-Pattern recognition is arguably more important than knowing specific notes.
-If a student can pick up a rhythmic or melodic pattern, notice when it repeats, when it disappears and arrives back in the song later on, this makes the process much smoother.
+Pattern recognition is arguably more important than knowing specific notes, however.
+If a student can pick up a rhythmic or melodic pattern, notice when it repeats, when it disappears, and arrives back in the song, later on, this makes the process much smoother.

 One of the best ways to create pattern recognition is to develop a habit of looking ahead in the music.
 I always encourage my students to have their eyes a full measure ahead of where they are playing, sometimes even further, so they can process what is needed to play before they are playing it.